 This is crucial.
 You never know what somebody is capable of.
 You never know where a person is at and since skill is important but taking action is more important, you never know what somebody will do.

-If I had to choose between somebody with little to no skill who will prospect 200 people a month and commit to getting better or a person who is quite skilled but won’t talk to anybody, I’d take the worker.
-Every.
-Single.
-Time.
+If I had to choose between somebody with little to no skill who will prospect 200 people a month and commit to getting incrementally better or a person who is quite skilled but won’t talk to anybody, I’d take the worker… Every… Single… Time.

 Never underestimate people.

+We all want to help people, that’s why we’re in this business.
 Sometimes you want it more for somebody than they want it for themselves.
-Talking them into caring is not going to happen.
+Talking them into wanting it every two days (or every few hours) is a waste of time.

 Hear me now.
 I’m not saying don’t support your people.
 You can and absolutely should be guiding them.
-But you’ve got to be careful not to enable inactivity.
+But you’ve got to be careful not to be an enabler of inactivity.

 Somebody in my downline would ask me to do a home meeting.
 Somebody who had no results.
 So I would set it up and come out and if I was lucky they would have a person there.